gregyjames/cudf_talib/README.rst

 pandas\_talib
 =============

-A Python Pandas implementation of technical indicators
+A faster talib (A Python Pandas implementation of technical indicators) interpretation built for speed with cudf

 Original version from: